RolandSall/Software-Concepts/software-design/DDD/README.md

 External references are restricted to one member of the aggregated named the `Root`.
 The root is responsible for controlling access to all members and rules within the aggregate boundaries.

+## Events

+A notification that illustrate relevant actions that occurred inside of a domain.

+## Bounding Context

+A bounding context represents a a set of functional features within a domain.